Flow4Ui/flow-symfony/docs/flow-component-library.md

 ## Rendering Flow components

 Once a component and its state are registered, expose an endpoint that delegates to the Flow manager.
-The README example below renders a Todo list component by injecting the manager and forwarding the HTTP request.【F:src/README.md†L23-L83】
+The bundle now ships a dedicated controller you can import via `@FlowFlowBundle/Resources/config/routes.php`, which registers `/_flow/endpoint` for AJAX updates and `/_flow/ssr/{component}` for initial hydration.
+The SSR route accepts query parameters such as `?component=counter-dashboard&ssr=false` to toggle between client-only boot and a pre-rendered HTML fragment per route or component.
+The README example below renders a Todo list component by injecting the manager and forwarding the HTTP request if you prefer wiring your own controller.【F:src/Resources/config/routes.php†L4-L15】【F:src/Controller/FlowController.php†L11-L60】【F:src/README.md†L23-L83】

 ```php
 #[Route('/flow/handle', name: 'flow_handle')]